sfacista/Field_Extractor_Exon/README.md

 7) Run Field_Extractor_Exon with Java 8 (1.8) +.
 At the command line this should looks like:
 java -jar /path/to/where/you/put/Field_Extractor_Exon.jar
 8) Field_Extractor_Exon will ask you where you put your plain-text file from the Table Browser.
 9) You will get an output file in your current working directory.
 Field_Extractor_Exon software is now done.
-From here on out, you're using external tools.
+From here on out, you are using external tools.
 *Warning: You have to perform the last step of this process below this point, or your reference genome will have introns capitalized, and exons in lower case.*
 10) Remove the header in the output file.
 11) Download your reference genome.